 Product packaging strongly influences a customer's buying decision.
 Studies have shown that consumers make over 70% of all buying decisions at the point of purchase, and the main aspect that determines whether they pick your product or walk away is your packaging.

 Flexible barrier packaging comes in many forms and can be customized to meet your audience's needs.
-It is also compatible with a wide range of products making it the go-to packaging solution for many manufacturers.
+From medical device packaging to food service packaging, from cosmetics to alcoholic beverages - it is compatible with a wide range of products making it the go-to packaging solution for many manufacturers.

-If you're not sure which barrier packaging solution your products need, we'd love to help you.
+If you're not sure which packaging solutions your products need, we'd love to help you.
 Contact us today and get a 5% Price Match Guarantee.